 - Melt the dark chocolate in a heatproof bowl set over, but not touching, a pan of steaming water (or microwave on a medium het for 1-2 minutes).
 Allow it to cool a bit before stirring it into the brownie mixture.

 - Pour the mixture into the tin and bake it for 15-20 minutes or until a knife comes out clean.

-Sarah’s Cupcake Blog: Please do not use my images or recipes without prior permission.
-If you would like to republish this recipe, please ask for permission and credit me, or link back to this post for the recipe.
+Sarah’s Cupcake Blog: Please do not use my images or recipes without permission.
+If you would like to republish this recipe, please credit me, or link back to this post for the full recipe.
+Thank you!